-1. Parcels within the Shoreland Zone shall meet the requirements of Town of Freeport, Maine Chapter XX Shoreland Zoning Ordinance.
-Section 507.
+1. Parcels within the Shoreland Zone shall meet the requirements of Section 507.

 Section 406.
 Medium Density Districts - "MD-A and MD-B"

 It is the intent of this District to maintain the present balance between residential and limited business uses in an area which includes some moderately densely developed areas containing structures of historical significance in sections which are more rural in nature.
 Route 1 is the major roadway in this District and extends from the Village to the Town of Brunswick border.
 Provisions below are intended to allow a mix of residential and commercial uses while protecting the neighborhoods and residential properties.